ewedell/BSCAMPP/README.md

 (ewedell@illinois.edu).

 ### External requirements
+* **Base placement method**:
   EPA-ng and/or pplacer are requirements to run BSCAMPP since BSCAMPP will use them as the base phylogenetic placement methods.
   By default, BSCAMPP will search for binary executables of `pplacer` and `epa-ng` in the user's environment when running for the first time.
   We also included a compiled version of `pplacer` for the Linux system under `bscampp/tools`.
+* **C++ OpenMP**:
+  We also use OpenMP to speed up the similarity comparison between sequences using C++, which is required to run the pre-compiled binaries.

 ### (1) Install with `pip`
 The easiest way to install BSCAMPP is to use `pip install`.
 This will also install all required Python packages.